Statin Symptoms: Could They Be In Your Head?

 One useful thing patients can do to assist their healthcare providers in determining the true cause of their pain is to try symptom tracking.
 This involves detailed logging of what your symptoms are when you started having them, as well as what has changed in your life to possibly contribute to this.
 This will help healthcare providers pinpoint the actual cause of your pain and treat it effectively.

-The SAMSON study showed that these early ideas we have about statins causing pain symptoms may contribute more to us actually getting those symptoms than the medication itself.
+The SAMSON study showed that these early ideas we have about statins causing pain symptoms may contribute more to us actually experiencing those symptoms than the medication itself.
 Though side effects from statins are real, they may be driven more by the act of taking a pill rather than the fact that the pill contains a statin.
 Have a discussion with your healthcare provider today about re-introducing your statin therapy.